nicolasbava/bookings-app/README.md

    standing at root/api
    run "npm install" and install all the dependencies

+4. Environment Variables:
+   create an .env file like root/backend/.env

 4. Init backend app:
    run "npm run start:dev"
    backend will run on port 3002